bk/wmk-docs/content/vars.md

   template will be written to.
 - `SELF_TEMPLATE`: The path to the current template file (from the template root).
+- `ASSETS_MAP`: A map of fingerprinted assets (such as javascript or css files), used by the `fingerprint` template filter.
 - `site`: A dict-like object containing the variables specified under the `site` key in `wmk_config.yaml`.